 A "school official" is:

-• A person employed by or under contract with TMCS in an administrative, supervisory, academic, research, or support staff position
+• A person employed by or under contract with TMUS in an administrative, supervisory, academic, research, or support staff position

 • A person serving on the Board of Trustees

-• A person or firm retained by TMCS to perform professional services, such as legal services or accounting or auditing services
+• A person or firm retained by TMUS to perform professional services, such as legal services or accounting or auditing services

-• A person or company under contract with TMCS to manage or perform operations functions, such as food services, the bookstore, or food and beverage vending.
+• A person or company under contract with TMUS to manage or perform operations functions, such as food services, the bookstore, or food and beverage vending.